saikojosh/grunt-css-url-rewrite/README.md

 * `baseDir`: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
 * `stripParameters`: Remove querystring-parameters from url's.
 * `skipExternal`: Skip external url's.
 Rewriting external url's doesn't always work yet, so this could be necessary for good results.
+* `parallel`: true to execute the rewrite asynchronously for each file.
+Default value is true.

 ### Skipping Images